Schmorbonium/ECE-4710/docs/markdown/novemberReport.md

 A computer made of computers.
 We have broken the function of the RISC-V architecture up into distinct portions to help open the function of a computer processor to the eyes of the average person.
 On each portion, we have attached LEDs, 7-segment displays and layouts on the board to show how the processor is determining the outcome of each instruction.
 We have also added the ability to slow down the processor dynamically so we can show one instruction at a time and show what elements of the processor are doing, such as what ALU operation is happening.

+## Our Demo Day display:
+With a focus on education, our demo day display will have an accompanying set of Placards Explaining each component's functionality.
+For example The GPU will have a placard Explaining how Modern GPU are there own processing system with a different architecture and own clock.
+And simply take commands from the CPU to configure the display.

 <img src="images/placedPcbs.jpg" alt="Completion Meme" width="400" style="background-color:White;width:500px;height:500px"/>

 ## Final PCB Revision